rklymentiev/rklymentiev.com/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in (Computational) Criminology at Ghent University.
+I am a researcher in (Computational) Criminology at Ghent University.
 My research is focused on the dynamics of co-offending and the underlying mechanisms of criminal network formation.
 In my work, I mainly use computational tools like agent-based modeling and social network analysis.

 This website serves as a space where I share my posts, demos, and lectures.
 The topics include Python/R programming, machine learning, neuroscience, criminology, or whatever else I might be interested in at the moment.

-Apart from being excited by the work I do, I also feel passionate about mountains, bouldering, and post-rock.